Distribution of Chores with Information Asymmetry: Fairness with Dubious Chores

 \section{Fairness with Dubious Chores}

-We begin by analyzing the fairness through dubious chores, without any efficiency requirement.
+We begin by analyzing fairness with dubious chores without any efficiency requirement.
 We show the computational hardness of finding the smallest $k$ for which \DEF{k} exists, discuss the relation between \DEF{k} and \EF{1}, and prove that an existing algorithm can achieve \DEF{(n-1)} in polynomial time.
-In \cref{sec:fairness_and_efficiency}, we study the existence and computation of \DEF{k} along with Pareto optimality.
+Later, in \cref{sec:fairness_and_efficiency}, we study the existence and computation of \DEF{k} along with \fPO{}.

-Let us start by studying the decision problem of finding the optimal $k$ for which a \DEF{k} allocation exists. \citet{BSV21approximate} demonstrated that determining whether for a given instance there exists an \EF{} allocation is NP-complete.
-We show that for an arbitrary \textit{fixed} constant $k \in \mathbb{Z}_{\ge 0}$, determining whether an instance has a \DEF{k} allocation is NP-complete, even in the simplest cases of identical or binary valuations.
+We start with the decision problem of finding the optimal $k$ for which a \DEF{k} allocation exists. \citet{BSV21approximate} demonstrated that determining whether for a given instance there exists an \EF{} allocation is NP-complete.
+We show that for an arbitrary \textit{fixed} constant $k \in \mathbbm{Z}_{\ge 0}$, determining whether an instance has a \DEF{k} allocation is NP-complete, even in the cases of identical or binary valuations.

-\begin{restatable}{theorem}{thmexstdefknp} Given an instance $\calI = \langle \calN, \calM, \calV \rangle$, for every fixed constant $k \in \mathbb{Z}_{\ge 0}$, deciding if the instance admits a \DEF{k} allocation $A$ is NP-complete, even when valuations are identical or binary. \end{restatable}
+\begin{restatable}{theorem}{thmexstdefknp} Given an instance $\calI = \langle \calN, \calM, \calV \rangle$, for every fixed constant $k \in \mathbbm{Z}_{\ge 0}$, deciding if the instance admits a \DEF{k} allocation $A$ is NP-complete, even when valuations are identical or binary. \end{restatable}

-The proof uses the techniques developed by \citet{BSV21approximate} and \citet{Hosseini2020:Fair} and is relegated to \cref{app:fairness}.
-Observe that \cref{thm:exst:defk:np} implies that finding the minimal $k \in \mathbb{Z}_{\ge 0}$ such that there exists a \DEF{k} allocation is NP-hard as well.
+The proof uses the techniques developed by \citet{BSV21approximate} and \citet{Hosseini2020:Fair} and can be found in the full version of the paper \citep{hosseini2023distribution}.
+Observe that \cref{thm:exst:defk:np} implies that finding the minimal $k \in \mathbbm{Z}_{\ge 0}$ such that there exists a \DEF{k} allocation is NP-hard as well.
 Moreover, since hardness holds also for $k=0$, there is no polynomial-time constant approximation scheme for this problem, unless P = NP.

-\begin{cor} Given instance $\calI = \langle \calN, \calM, \calV \rangle$, unless P=NP, there is no polynomial-time algorithm that gives a constant approximation for the problem of finding \DEF{k} allocation with minimal $k$. \end{cor}
+\begin{coro} Given instance $\calI = \langle \calN, \calM, \calV \rangle$, unless P=NP, there is no polynomial-time algorithm that gives a constant approximation for the problem of finding \DEF{k} allocation with minimal $k$. \end{coro}

 \cref{thm:exst:defk:np} holds when $k$ is a fixed constant.
 However, if we do not fix $k$, even the verification problem becomes hard.
-This means that a natural question of whether a given allocation might be augmented with $k$ dubious chores to an envy-free allocation is computationally intractable.
+This means that the natural question of whether a given allocation might be augmented with $k$ dubious chores to an envy-free allocation is computationally intractable.